Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians

-where $m$ is the mass of the electron, ${\bf P}=-\iu \nabla$ is the usual momentum operator, $b \in \R$ is the magnetic field strength, ${\bf A}=\frac{1}{2} (-x_2,x_1)$ is the magnetic potential in the symmetric gauge. $V$ is a $\Z^2$-periodic electric potential; although we could handle certain singularities, in order to streamline the proofs we choose to work with bounded $V$'s.
+where ${\bf P}=-\iu \nabla$ is the usual momentum operator, $b \in \R$ is the magnetic field strength divided by the speed of light, and ${\bf A}=\frac{1}{2} (-x_2,x_1)$ is the magnetic potential in the symmetric gauge. $V$ is a $\Z^2$-periodic electric potential; although we could handle certain singularities, in order to streamline the proofs we choose to work with bounded $V$'s.
+We note that we could work with any periodicity lattice $\Gamma \subset \R^2$ instead of $\Z^2$, but for simplicity we only consider $\Z^2$-periodic potentials.
 Under these conditions, $H_b$ is essentially selfadjoint on $C^\infty_0(\R^2)$.

 Suppose that the spectrum of $H_b$ has an {\em isolated} spectral island $\sigma_b$; by definition, isolated means that it is separated by the rest of the spectrum by one or two gaps.
 The edges of these gaps vary continuously with $b$ \cite{Nenciu86}, thus via the Riesz formula we can define the spectral projection